Integrative, Complementary and Alternative Cancer Therapies

 It's all a matter of making common sense judgments, but beware: it is easy to move towards suggested (and, probably, expensive) therapies.

-A few weeks ago, I wrote about a study suggesting that people who used CAM therapies instead of Western medicine died more quickly than those who took a traditional path.
+I recently wrote about a study suggesting that patients who used CAM therapies instead of Western medicine died more quickly than those who took a traditional path.
 Note that these were people who opted out of our standard of care treatments and used CAM instead.
 The study compared patients who had traditional therapy for early stage cancers to those who chose alternative therapies instead.
 In all cancers, except prostate cancer, survival at five years was much shorter for those who used alternative therapies.
 The study concluded that the value of techniques like acupuncture, massage, mindfulness and yoga is in using them along with medical treatments to help manage symptoms and side effects -- but not in using them to treat the cancer itself.

 If you are considering using one or more of these therapies, how can you begin to carefully consider how to allocate your energy and your dollars?
 First, as stressed above, please mention to your doctor what you are thinking about doing.
 If there are known medical risks, you need to know about them.
 If there is merely no evidence that the treatment will be helpful, that is important, but a lower level of concern.
 Don't just read the ads that announce or screamingly, seemingly positive reports.
 Remember the old cliché that Anything that seems to be too good to be true, isn't.